We were very lucky to do a BabyBjorn High Chair review (affiliate link) and share our thoughts on what we think of it.

 I also prefer a smaller tray because it means the high chair doesn’t take up too much room.

 I feel very confident with Mini in this high chair.
 Once he’s sat in it and the tray table is up, he can’t get out so I know he’s ok.
-My daughter had a high chair where she was able to stand up in it and it always worried me that she might fall out, even when the straps were fastened!
+My daughter had a high chair where she was able to stand up in it.
+It always worried me that she might fall out, even when the straps were fastened!

-It’s impossible for a baby to stand up in this one because of the tray I think so I’m really happy with it.
+It’s impossible for a baby to stand up in this one because of the tray I think.
 The table lock can only be opened by us.

-We keep the high chair up all of the time as it is in use so much but if we needed to save space, it also folds down.
+We keep the high chair up all of the time as it is in use so much.
+If we needed to save space, it also folds down.